-People’s Artist of Russia, Recipient of State Prize of Russia
+People’s Artist of the Russian Federation, Laureate of the State Prize of the Russian Federation

 She graduated from the Theatre School named after B. Shchukin and was admitted to the troupe of the Moscow State Theatre named after Lenin's Komsomol.